 Over time, we have forgotten our relationship with these Divine Beings, and we no longer relate to the weather as a living presence.
 This is the heart of the drought.
 Through the absence of rain, the Weather Beings are asking us to appreciate their value and return to our relationship with them.
 Giving thanks to these Great Beings, acknowledging and observing their presence is the way back to balance.

 Visit the Ocean and express your gratitude for her gifts of life and weather.
 Feel the Sun on your skin and thank him for his light and warmth.
 Look up at the Sky; observe the presence or absence of the Clouds.
 Listen to the Wind, feel how the Wind shifts and changes.
 When it rains, step outside, hold out your hand, allow the rain to touch your skin and say, “thank you very much”.

-If you would like to participate in community weather ceremonies in Santa Cruz, to welcome, celebrate and thank the rain, call Megan at 831-588-5424.
+If you would like to participate in community weather ceremonies in Santa Cruz, to welcome, celebrate and thank the rain, or come to a weather talk about our relationship with weather and the deeper roots of climate change, call Megan at 831-588-5424.

 Megan Montero is a Granicera, also called a Quiatlzques, in the Nahua weather tradition of south-central Mexico.
 She was initiated into this tradition in 2007, in Nepopualco, Mexico by Don David Wiley, the successor to the late Don Lucio Campos Elizalde.
 Megan offers community weather ceremonies in Santa Cruz and in Santa Monica, California to help reestablish a reciprocal relationship between humans and the weather spirits.
 Megan is also a Plant Spirit Medicine healer and a Feng Shui practitioner.